firebase/extensions/firestore-bigquery-export/POSTINSTALL.md

 `Clustering` will not need to create or modify a table when adding clustering options, this will be updated automatically.

 ### Verifying Service Account Name

 Before granting permissions, confirm the actual service account name generated during installation.

 1. Navigate to **IAM & Admin > IAM** in your Google Cloud Console.

-2. Search for accounts prefixed with `ext-`.
+2. Locate the service account starting with `ext-` followed by your extension instance name.

 3. Use this name in all subsequent configurations.

 #### Cross-project Streaming

 By default, the extension exports data to BigQuery in the same project as your Firebase project.
 However, you can configure it to export to a BigQuery instance in a different Google Cloud project.
 To do this: